Vaidehi13/MovieTicketBooking/README.md

 ## User Authentication
 User authentication is implemented using Spring Security with BCrypt for password encoding

+## User Authorization
+User authorization is implemented using Role Based Access

 ## Booked ticket expiry
 An hourly updating scheduler is used to manage and update expired ticket bookings.